AstraDev0/AstraDev0/README.md

 - **Software Development:**
   - Web and mobile applications with React Native
-  - Native development for iOS and Android
+  - Native development for Android

 ## Methodological Skills